 How can I record audio only?

-Select the ‘Record Audio Only, Show Video’ mode or ‘Record Audio Only’ mode before recording.
+Select the ‘Record Audio, Show Video’ mode or ‘Record Audio, No Video’ mode before recording.

-Can I use video viewing without using video recording on my call?
+Can I use video viewing without recording the video?

 Yes, select the ‘Record Audio Only, Show Video’ mode before recording.